Mat2801/project2-tic-tac-toe/README.md

 #### 2.2.
 Future Features
 - Animated logo
+- Background Music with a on/off toggle
+- Create a username before playing
 - Play againt AI
 - Multiplayer/Online mode
 ---

 ## Technologies Used

+#### Languages Used
+- [HTML](https://en.wikipedia.org/wiki/HTML) - This was used to create the structure and provide the contents to my website.
+- [CSS](https://en.wikipedia.org/wiki/CSS) - This was used to create the styling for my website.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - This was used to create run the game and any other user activity.

+#### Frameworks, Libraries & Programs Used
 - [w3c Validator](https://validator.w3.org/) - To check for any errors in the HTML code.
 - [Jigsaw](https://jigsaw.w3.org/css-validator/) - To check for any errors in the style.css file.
 - [Gitpod](https://gitpod.io/) - Used to devlop the website.
 - [GitHub](https://github.com/) - Used to host the project.
 - [Google Fonts](https://fonts.google.com/) - Used to add font Pacifico .
-- [HTML](https://en.wikipedia.org/wiki/HTML) - This was used to create the structure and provide the contents to my website.
-- [CSS](https://en.wikipedia.org/wiki/CSS) - This was used to create the styling for my website.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - This was used to create run the game and any other user activity.
 - [FreeLogoDesign](https://www.freelogodesign.org/) - This was used to create my logo.